stride3d/stride-docs/en/manual/scenes/scene-loading.md

 # Scene loading

-Scenes loading is managed by the **content system**.
-Loaded scenes need to be added as a sub-scene of another scene or replace the root scene.
+Scene loading is managed by the **content system**.
+Loaded scenes need to be added as a sub-scene of another scene or replace the root scene in order to become a part of the game.

 ## Load a scene

-To load a scene, use `Content.Load` or `Content.LoadAsync` and add it as a sub-scene of another scene.
+To load a scene, use [`Content.Load`](xref:Stride.Core.Serialization.UrlReferenceContentManagerExtenstions.Load*) or [`Content.LoadAsync<T>`](xref:Stride.Engine.ContentManagerAsyncExtensions.LoadAsync``1(Stride.Core.Serialization.Contents.IContentManager,Stride.Core.Serialization.UrlReference{``0},Stride.Core.Serialization.Contents.ContentManagerLoaderSettings)) and add it as a sub-scene of another scene.

 ```csharp
 public class Example : StartupScript